 Note: At Regionals, TTB Cash will be given to Miss and Mr. Broadway to use at Nationals.
 Cash Prize will be given to Miss and Mr. Broadway at Nationals if there are at least 10 entries.

 Judges' awards will be presented to standout routines throughout the weekend based on extraordinary attributes to a dance.
 Judges' awards are not based on adjudicated scores.
 These awards include Best Choreography, Best Technique, Best Costume, Best Performance, Dance To Inspire and Excellence In The Wings.
-A plaque will be rewarded to each.
+A banner will be rewarded to each.

 Note: All cash prizes are awarded to the studio director.
 Only Advanced level routines are eligible for cash prizes.
 Novice and Intermediate Level routines are eligible for TTB Cash.

 Music must be edited before the event.
 Our staff is not capable of making music edits or alterations on site.
 Music containing inappropriate lyrics will be subject to disqualification.
 Music must be uploaded 72 hours prior to the start of an event.
 All music must be uploaded to our system prior to the competition.
 You must be able to provide a backup of each song on a USB, iPod or iPad.
 Studio owners/directors should have two backup copies of music.
 TTB does not allow any outside microphones.
 We can provide one wired or wireless microphone for usage during an entry.